 5. MTES-Fr (Ministère de la Transition écologique et solidaire) – France

 6. MEAE-Fr (Ministère de l’Europe et des Affaires étrangères) – France

 7. Global ABC (Global Alliance for Buildings and Construction) – France

 8. AFD (Agence Française de Développement) – France

 9. Kyoto Club – Italy

 10. Paris Habitat – France

-11. ECREEE-ECOWAS (ECOWAS Centre for Renewable Energy and Energy Efficiency) – ECOWAS states
+11. ECREEE (ECOWAS Centre for Renewable Energy and Energy Efficiency) – ECOWAS states

 12. Arch.
 Dominique Gauzin-Müller – Germany

 13. BPIE (Building Performance Institute Europe) – Belgium